dataloop/dataloop-support/README.md

-# Dataloop Support and Knowledge base articles
+# Outlyer Support and Knowledge base articles

 This repository contains support and knowledge base articles that are written in Markdown.